ssbarbee/ssbarbee/README.md

 - 💬 Ask me about anything tech related, I am happy to help (if you have questions with linux you can ask me🐧);
 - 📫 Feel free to contact me on [LinkedIn](https://www.linkedin.com/in/filip-bozhinovski-306464122/)
 - 🏃 When I am free, I like jogging and doing half-marathons
+- ♞ I also enjoy playing chess!
+You can find me over at [chess.com](chess.com)

 <!-- Skopje's weather table -->
 ## 🇲🇰 Skopje's Weather, if you want to visit! ⛅